manderz11/ExiledKitsPlugin/README.md

       is_enabled: true
 ```

+## Permissions

+kits.give, kits.give.(kit name if usepermission is true),  kits.enable, kits.disable, kits.delete (deleting doesnt save to config for now), kits.givebypass (to bypass giving kits if the kit is not enabled)

 ## Support

 Support for the plugin can only be found on the [issues](https://github.com/manderz11/ExiledKitsPlugin/issues) tab or by messaging me on discord (@manderz11)